Learn About Pollination

 Pollination is essential for plant reproduction.
 Many plants cannot pollinate themselves and rely on bees and other insects to transport pollen for fertilisation.
 Honeybees do not pollinate deliberately.
 Pollination is a byproduct caused when bees collect nectar from plants and flowers.
 Without pollination, our food supply would look very different!

 Pollination can occur either through ‘self’ or ‘cross’ pollination.
 The majority of flowering food crops (such as apples, almonds, avocados and blueberries) require cross-pollination to ensure adequate genetic variations.
-Cross-pollination usually requires the help of a pollinator.
+Cross-pollination usually requires the help of a pollinator, like a honeybee.

-There are some plants, such as carrots, broccoli and corn, capable of self-pollination and do not require the transfer of pollen between individual plants, but rather the anthers and stigma are close enough together for pollen to move between.
+There are some crops, such as carrots, broccoli and corn, capable of self-pollination (wind assisted) and do not require the transfer of pollen between individual plants to grow.
+However, the production of seeds for next season’s crop requires the plant to ‘go to seed’ and bees to pollinate the flowers for reproduction purposes.

 The facts about bee pollination